 What Treatment is Recommended for Removing Dichlorobenzene from Drinking Water

 Granular Activated Carbon

 The recommended treatment for the removal of the contaminant from your drinking water is with the use of granular activated carbon with packed tower aeration.
 This treatment is effective in treating and removing Dichlorobenzene to below the maximum contaminant level goals of 0.075 mg/L or 75 ppb.

 Granular activated carbon is a popular filtration media used in the removal of a considerable number of water contaminants.
 If the level of pollutants in your water supply is high, you should contact a professional or your local water authorities to get the best treatment.

 Water filtration systems also work in eliminating contaminants from your drinking water.
 If you have minimum levels of pollutants like Dichlorobenzene in your water, you can install a water filter system to remove the impurities in your feed water.

 AquaOx’s whole house filter system will help you protect your family from foreign substances in your drinking water.
 If you’re worried about potential contaminants, install an effective water treatment system and filter the water that goes into your house.

-O-DICHLOROBENZENE is a clear colorless liquid with a pleasant odor.
-Denser than water and insoluble in water.
-Flash point 150°F. Toxic by inhalation and ingestion.
+O-DICHLOROBENZENE is a clear colourless liquid with an aromatic odor.
+Also identified as a pale yellow liquid.
+Denser than water and poorly soluble in water.
+It is miscible with most organic solvents.
+Flash point 150°F. Lower explosive limit: 2.2%.
+Upper explosive limit: 9.2%.
+Toxic by inhalation and ingestion.
+Causes skin irritation.
 Used to make other chemicals, solvents, fumigants and insecticides and for many other uses.Source: CAMEO Chemicals